Make it stand out.

 It is radical.

-Each gathering I create is designed to offer a specific emotional gift: the joy of childlike wonder, a sanctuary of safety and belonging, or a quiet space to honor grief.
-That core intention shapes everything—how I reach my guests, who I invite, the food I serve, the colors I use to set the scene, and the ceramics I craft to hold the experience.
+Each experience I create is guided by a specific emotional intention: the joy of childlike wonder, a sanctuary of safety and belonging, or a quiet space to honor grief.
+That intention shapes everything — how I invite people in, the food I serve, the colors I choose, and the vessels I make to hold the moment.

-My functional ceramic vessels are inspired by the natural wonders of the Pacific Northwest and serve to deepen my guests’ connection to place.
-They are more than beautiful objects; they are carriers of symbolism and meaning, designed to add richness and resonance to each experiential event.
-I handbuild every piece from an adjustable hospital bed, using a table that swings over the top—an adaptation that allows me to continue making despite physical limitations.
+My functional ceramic work is inspired by the natural wonders of the Pacific Northwest and designed to deepen connection to place.
+These pieces are not just objects, but carriers of symbolism and meaning.
+I handbuild every piece from an adjustable hospital bed, using an over-bed table — an adaptation that allows me to continue creating despite physical limitations.

-Some pieces are made to comfort, like goblets glazed with the ashes of burned forests and decorated with fireweed motifs, gifted to those who lost everything.
-Others are made to delight: life-sized ravens, snails, and pumpkins that turn a shared meal into a story.
-And some, like a coastal tea set encrusted with barnacles and shells, exist to echo the wildness of the sea and deepen the experience of foraged oceanic snacks.
+Some works are made to comfort, like goblets glazed with the ashes of burned forests and decorated with fireweed motifs, gifted to those who lost everything.
+Others are made to delight: life-sized ravens, snails, and pumpkin tea pots that turn a shared meal into a story.
+And some exist to echo the wildness of the sea — barnacle-encrusted tea sets that deepen the experience of foraged oceanic snacks.

 I believe in kind mischief.